How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

-The function $u(t):[T]\to \bc{0}\cup [T]$ represents type $t$ choosing the contract $\cC^{t'}$ that maximizes their utility.
-As before, we break ties in favor of the seller, which is a standard assumption in principal-agent problems.
 Indirect menus do not have the discontinuous IC conditions present in direct menus.
-Indirect menus do not have IR conditions either because of the existence of the trivial contract as a choice.
-That being said, it is not clear at all that $\pi_{\tt{indirect}}$ is continuous in the vector of values because buyer can jump between contracts: a small change in a value $V(t;\cC^{t'})$ could lead to a buyer choosing an entirely different contract with a significantly higher or lower upfront payment. \cref{value-is-proximity} is devoted to proving that $\pi_{\tt{indirect}}$ preserves proximity of the vector of values, which is needed to derive an FTPAS.
+That being said, it is not clear that $\Pi_{\tt{indirect}}$ is continuous in the state $s$ because the buyer's optimal response $u_{\mathbf{w}}(s,t)$ can jump between contract.
+A small change in a value $s_{t,t'}$ could lead to a buyer choosing an entirely different contract with a significantly higher or lower upfront payment.
+Despite this potential discontinuity in buyer's response, we show that the function $\Pi_{\tt{indirect}}(s)$ satisfies the continuity requirements in \cref{as:woeginger}: